Retaruke River: Lower Retaruke valley community

 Portions of the Lower Retaruke Valley were settled about 1900 by government run farm ballot.
 Other portions were independently purchased from the Māori community.
 The land was then cleared, grassed, and sheep flocks herded in from Raurimu to stock the hills.

 The valley previously had a tiny Mangaroa Primary School(39°7.22′S 175°8.06′E).
 At a location further up there still remain the community hall and sports field, here there are annual children's Christmas parties, occasional Dances/Social and the annual Retaruke Easter Sports Day are run.

 Access to the Valley is via three main roads: Oio Road, Kawautahi Road or the Raurimu-Kaitieke Road from Raurimu.
 However, on foot the valley can be accessed via the old Mangapurua Road, or by jetboat or via the Whanganui River.
 (Other access routes such as the Kokako Road & Kuotoroa East Road (to Ruatiti), Te Mata Road from Whakahoro to Taumarunui have long since been abandoned.
 Some of these roads were examples of pack horse tracks that were expanded to roads during the Great Depression 1930s as job creation schemes.)

-Historically the wealth of the valley has come from the production of wool.
+Historically, the wealth of the valley has come from the production of wool.
 Early on there were also some small dairy farms producing cream/"butterfat" for the Kaitieke dairy factory that was located in Piriaka near Taumarunui.

 Reserves

 The Retaruke valley has several scenic reserves.
 Hautonu 9 acre, Papapotu 28 acre, Ngataumata 7 acre, Ngamoturiki 12 acre and Rotokahu 312 acre were gazetted in 1913 and Ngamoturiki 12.5857 ha in 1979.
-The original vegetation was mainly rimu, rata, tawa, hinau, rewarewa, hard beech, and kamahi.
-Since about 1960 many kamahi around the headwaters of the river have died.
-The highest and steepest hills in the Retaruke catchment have residual tawa-dominated stands or secondary growth of kamahi and some kanuka and rewarewa.
+The original vegetation was mainly rimu, rāta, tawa, hīnau, rewarewa, hard beech, and kāmahi.
+Since about 1960, many kāmahi around the headwaters of the river have died.
+The highest and steepest hills in the Retaruke catchment have residual tawa-dominated stands or secondary growth of kāmahi and some kānuka and rewarewa.
 The rest of the valley was largely converted from native bush to pasture in about 40 years from the 1880s.